jasonvfang/MultiroomPlayer/README.md

 # MultiroomPlayer

-A sample Multi-room player for Audio Speakers to play music synchorized over WiFi Networks.
+A sample Multi-room player for Audio Speakers to play music synchronized over WiFi Networks.